-The Parkview Health system includes Allen, Huntington, Kosciusko, LaGrange, Noble, Wabash, and Whitley Counties in northeast Indiana, as well as portions of northwest Ohio and southwest Michigan.
-Parkview hospitals are located in six of these seven counties.
+The Parkview Health system includes Allen, Huntington, Kosciusko, Lagrange, Noble, Wabash, and Whitley Counties in northeast Indiana, as well as portions of northwest Ohio and southwest Michigan.
+Parkview Hospital facilities are located in six of these seven counties.
+This report is particular to Huntington County.